Roxy Music: Legacy and influence

 In 2005, Tim de Lisle of The Guardian argued that Roxy Music are the second most influential British band after the Beatles.
 He wrote, "Somehow, in a landscape dominated by Led Zeppelin at one end and the Osmonds at the other, they managed to reach the Top 10 with a heady mixture of futurism, retro rock'n'roll, camp, funny noises, silly outfits, art techniques, film references and oboe solos.
 And although their popularity has ebbed and flowed, their influence has been strikingly consistent."
 In 2019, The Economist also described them as "the best British art-rock band since the Beatles", arguing that "among English rock acts of that time, their spirit of adventure and their impact" was "surpassed only" by David Bowie.
 Bowie himself cited Roxy Music as one of his favourite British groups and in a 1975 television interview described Bryan Ferry as "spearheading some of the best music to come out of England."

 Roxy Music's sound and visual style have been described as a significant influence on later genres and subcultures such as electronic music, punk rock, disco, new wave and new romantic.
+They were a major influence on the next generation of bands such as Duran Duran, Simple Minds, The Human League and ABC, with members declaring their admiration of the band and its influence on their work.
+They were an influence on the early 1980s British new romantic-movement with bands such as Ultravox, Visage and Spandau Ballet, as well as new wave art rock-bands such as Magazine, Cabaret Voltaire, and the American bands Devo and Talking Heads.

 Madness are among the artists that have cited Roxy Music as an influence.
 They paid tribute to Bryan Ferry in the song "4BF" (the title is a reference to the song "2HB", itself a tribute to Humphrey Bogart from the first Roxy Music studio album).
-Other artists who have cited or been described as influenced by Roxy Music include Nile Rodgers, Siouxsie and the Banshees, Duran Duran, U2, the Smiths, Spandau Ballet, Radiohead, Scissor Sisters, Talking Heads, Imogen Heap, Goldfrapp, Pulp, Sex Pistols, the Human League, Todd Terje and Franz Ferdinand.
+Other artists who have cited or been described as influenced by Roxy Music include Echo & the Bunnymen, Melvins, Wire, Parquet Courts, Crime, Nile Rodgers, Siouxsie and the Banshees, U2, the Smiths, Radiohead, Scissor Sisters, Imogen Heap, Goldfrapp, Pulp, Sex Pistols, Todd Terje and Franz Ferdinand.

 In 1997, bassist John Taylor of Duran Duran produced the tribute album Dream Home Heartaches...
 Remaking/Remodeling Roxy Music.
 The compilation features Taylor as well as Dave Gahan (Depeche Mode) and Low Pop Suicide, among others.

 Sex Pistols guitarist Steve Jones named his first band the Strand after the Roxy Music song Do the Strand.
-Jones has also described Roxy Music's style as a strong influence on the later punk craze he would go on to become a part of and cited their first album as one of his all-time favourites.
+Jones has also described Roxy Music's style as a strong influence on the later punk craze of which he would go on to become a part, and cited their first album as one of his all-time favourites.

 The electronic band Ladytron took their name from the title of a song from Roxy Music's first album.

 The British band Bananarama took their name, in part, from the Roxy Music song "Pyjamarama".